|

 This process continues until a client event causes this flow execution to end (by the root flow reaching an end state).
 At that time this object is no longer active, and is removed from the repository and discarded.

-Flow executions can have their lifecycle observed by listeners
+Flow executions can have their lifecycle observed by listeners.

-Method Summary | |
+FlowExecutor| Method Summary | |

 ViewSelection |